orb-community/orb-website/docs/install.md

 You can use Orb via a SaaS or self-hosted method.
 While our SaaS platform is still in development, check out the self-host instructions below to get Orb up and running quickly.
+To find the latest release, check [GitHub](https://github.com/ns1labs/orb/releases).

 ## SaaS
 The Orb software-as-a-service platform ([orb.live](http://orb.live)) is now in development.
 Check back soon for its official release.